GNC-nub/mosquito_data_refinement/README.md

-## Loading the dataset
+## 1. Loading the dataset
 The first step is to load the dataset from the matlab file to a csv folder data structure for easy, direct and/or partial access.

+1. Download the correct matlab file from the source and coppy your directory.
+2. Open the 'loading_matlab_file.py' file.
-Add your own directory of the matlab file and the directory of where to store the new data folder in loading_matlab_file.py.
+3. Add your own directory of the matlab file on the correct line in the 'loading_matlab_file.py' file.

-    DESCRIPTION
+    DESCRIPTION 'loading_matlab_file.py'
         matlab_to_csv_map(path_matlab_file, path_csv_folder)
             This is a function that takes the whole S3 matlab dataset and turns it into a csv files folder on the given path.
             The tracks are turned into a dictionary, then put into a pandas dataframe.